 We fund and manage the sponsorships of Beneficial State Bank.
 From day one, Beneficial State Bank has been committed to supporting our community above and beyond its lending by providing sponsorships to 501(c)(3) nonprofit organizations each year.
 Historically we have provided the equivalent of 10% or more of Beneficial State Bank’s profits.
 That’s ten times the U.S. average corporate giving of less than 1% (0.76%).

-- Affordable Housing, Multi-family and Neighborhood Stabilization
+- Affordable and Multi-family Housing

 Sponsorship Request Process

 We welcome your sponsorship request.
 Please note these requirements before submission.

 - You must be a 501(c)(3)or have a 501(c)(3) fiscal sponsor to be eligible for support.

 - Our sponsorship program is currently for event sponsorship only.
 Requests for support for program operation / capital campaigns will not be considered.